hashicorp/packer/website/source/docs/builders/oracle-bmcs.html.md

  -  `image_name` (string) - The name to assign to the resulting custom image.

- -  `key_file` (string) - Full path and filename of the private key.
+ -  `key_file` (string) - Full path and filename of the BMCS API signing key.
     Overrides value provided by the
     [BMCS config file](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/sdkconfig.htm)
     if present.

- -  `pass_phrase` (string) - Pass phrase used to decrypt the private key used to sign requests to the BMCS API.
-Overrides value provided by the [BMCS config file](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/sdkconfig.htm) if present.
+ -  `pass_phrase` (string) - Pass phrase used to decrypt the BMCS API signing key.
+Overrides value provided by the
+    [BMCS config file](https://docs.us-phoenix-1.oraclecloud.com/Content/API/Concepts/sdkconfig.htm)
+    if present.